Packages

 The device, called the Stewart Platform, was first designed in 1954 by V. Eric Gough from England.
 It is classified as a parallel manipulator device that is used for positioning and motion control.
 It consists of two parallel plates combined with six adjustable legs to precisely adjust and control the plates.
-Initially, this device was used to test tires; later, the Stewart Platform has started to be used in the medical industry, marine research, construction industry, space exploration, aerospace, automotive, and machining industries.
+Initially, this device was used to test tires.
+Later on, many real-life use cases of Stewart Platform had occurred, such as in the medical industry, marine research, construction industry, space exploration, aerospace, automotive, and machining industries.
 It has the best use in providing precise motion with high payloads, which is imperative for flight simulators.

 The plate at the base of the Stewart device is the only static part of the device.
 This plate is attached to the floor or another surface preferably with the help of bolts.
 Its six legs connect the base plate to the moving top plate.
 To provide an ample range of motion, different types of joints are used on both ends of the legs.
 Often each leg has a cylindrical shell and the length of each leg can be changed as needed.
 This is often handled with a type of linear actuator.